jhaals/ansible-vault/README.md

 within tasks, though.
 You can **not** use the `with_vault:` syntax within a variable definition file.

+### Troubleshooting

+If you use the version of Ansible shipped with Ubuntu 16.04 (2.0.0.2-2ubuntu1) and get the error ```Error was sequence item 0: expected string, dict found``` then you should [install Ansible from the PPA](http://docs.ansible.com/ansible/latest/intro_installation.html#getting-ansible) instead.
+Related to [this Ansible PR](https://github.com/ansible/ansible/pull/14591)

 ### What's the difference between `ansible-vault` and [`hashi_vault`](https://github.com/ansible/ansible/blob/devel/lib/ansible/plugins/lookup/hashi_vault.py)

 - (Ansible Vault) No external dependencies; (hashi_vault) requires hvac